 Some children may exhibit very little to no hyperactivity symptoms and may possess a normal ability to control impulses.
 These children often sit quietly and seem to pay attention when required, when in reality, they are daydreaming and missing key details and information.
 They become bored quickly while working on tasks and may move slowly.
 Since they can sit quietly and do not exhibit overtly poor behavior, parents often overlook the possibility of ADHD as the cause of their child's poor grades, inability to follow directions, and poor time management and organization skills.

 Outlook for Patients with ADHD

 With proper ADHD treatment, patients and their physicians can manage the symptoms of the condition, mitigating the negative impact the disorder has on quality of life.
 The symptoms often decrease as children mature into adulthood and physicians may stop the use of pharmacological treatment regimens.
-Some people, however, continue to exhibit symptoms well into adulthood and must remain on medication.
+Some people, however, continue to exhibit ADHD symptoms well into adulthood and must remain on ADHD medication.

 Gluck, S. (2012, January 11).
 What Is ADD and ADHD?
 ADD, ADHD Definition, HealthyPlace.
 Retrieved on 2019, June 27 from https://www.healthyplace.com/adhd/adhd-children/what-is-add-and-adhd-add-adhd-definition